strifinopoulos/strifinopoulos.github.io/content/post/DESY_colloquium_2026/index.md

 > In this talk, I trace axions across the vast range of masses and scales they may inhabit: from the ultralight sub-eV regime and the largest cosmological distances, where their interactions with the visible sector are purely gravitational and large-scale structure (LSS) surveys provide the primary probes; through the keV-MeV range, where hadronic interactions become relevant and, intriguingly, discovery may occur at nuclear fusion facilities; to the smallest distances and heavier GeV-TeV axions explored at next-generation lepton-ion colliders.
 >
 > Addressing this extraordinary span of scales demands an equally broad phenomenological toolkit, from effective field theories of LSS to AI-assisted modeling of atomic nuclei.
 In this context, I reflect on how the exploration of the axiverse reshapes the role of modern phenomenology at the interface of particle, nuclear, and cosmological physics.

+The talk took place in the Auditorium (Bldg 5, DESY Hamburg) and was also available on Zoom.
+More details are available on the [DESY colloquium page](https://physikseminar.desy.de/hamburg/colloquia_in_2026/03_march_2026/), and the slides are also available [here](/uploads/DESY_colloquium_2026_slides.pdf).